vinayak-repositories/TaskForge/README.md

 # 🧠 TaskForge

-**TaskForge** is a sleek, real-time collaborative Kanban board built using modern technologies like Next.js, Tailwind CSS, and Liveblocks.
-Designed for teams, freelancers, or individuals to manage projects intuitively and efficiently.
+**TaskForge** is a real-time collaborative Kanban board inspired by tools like Trello.
+It helps individuals and teams manage tasks with clarity and structure.
+Built using modern web technologies like Next.js and Liveblocks, TaskForge emphasizes collaboration and productivity in a clean desktop-first interface.

 <p align="center">
   <img src="public/screenshots/hero.png" alt="TaskForge Hero Screenshot" width="100%" />